hyunjunian/Poor-Charlie-s-Almanack/en.md

 Again, that is a very, very powerful idea.
 Every person is going to have a circle of competence.
 And it’s going to be very hard to enlarge that circle.
 If I had to make my living as a musician… I can’t even think of a level low enough to describe where I would be sorted out to if music were the measuring standard of the civilization.

 So you have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence.

-> If you play games where other people have the aptitudes and you don’t, you’re going to lose.
->

 If you want to be the best tennis player in the world, you may start out trying and soon find out that it’s hopeless—that other people blow right by you.
 However, if you want to become the best plumbing contractor in Bemidji, that is probably doable by two-thirds of you.
 It takes a will.
 It takes the intelligence.
 But after a while, you’d gradually know all about the plumbing business in Bemidji and master the art.
 That is an attainable objective, given enough discipline.
 And people who could never win a chess tournament or stand in center court in a respectable tennis tournament can rise quite high in life by slowly developing a circle of competence, which results partly from what they were born with and partly from what they slowly develop through work.